hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 immediately after (our opponents) had received a thrashing, and to put stop to the quarrel by exhortations to both the parties.
 For, as we had to pass many days in that place, it was not desirable in our interests that any serious mishap should occur to our opponents.
 It was for this end in view that we resorted to this mild course of action.

 Having made the above preparations we waited (for our opponents).
 They, however, did not turn up even until nightfall.
 At last, the three boys whom we had posted on the road as scouts came in and informed us that those men, who had four Mussalmans with them had been frightened away at the sight of our position.
 Hearing this, we returned to our respective homes.
 Then in order to avoid a repetition of such troubles, we strictly forbade our boys from needlessly interfering with other people.

 ### THE EUROPEANS SCARED AWAY
 After this, two Europeans came for a stroll along the canal, when even we ourselves lost our self-control on seeing them, and urged our men to attack them.
 But as they were at a considerable distance from us none of our stones struck them, but as the stones fell near them, they took fright and ran away.
-We heard afterwards that a short time after this an English 973newspaper, called the Deccan Herald, published a complaint against our club.
-Some reformers (too) used to come for exercise in the open air to that part of the town.
+We heard afterwards that a short time after this an English newspaper, called the Deccan Herald, published a complaint against our club.

+ Some reformers (too)
+used to come for exercise in the open air to that part of the town.
 We had taken care to know all about the reformers as we looked upon them as our implacable enemies.
 We know the names of all of them, but I need not pollute this memoir by mentioning them in this place.
 We used to come